-How sad and how true are these words.
-In what manner are we as leaders, traversing through this life?
-Are we the generation that is ready to make the necessary sacrifices that brings forth a spiritual re-awakening or are we the generation that will wait until the end of our lives to assess the potentials and opportunities that have long passed us by?
+How sad and how true are these words?
+In what manner are we, as leaders, traversing through this life?
+Are we the generation that is ready to make the necessary sacrifices that bring forth a spiritual re-awakening, or are we the generation that will wait until the end of our lives to assess the potentials and opportunities that have long passed us by?

-The crises around us are real and the challenges before us are epic.
+The crises around us are real, and the challenges before us are epic.
 We have seen the pervasiveness of the enemy infiltrate our communities and covertly slip into our churches and homes.
-We have become saddened, shocked, and even enraged because those near and dear to us have been snatched away by the false promises and bright lights of deception.
-We must come to the realization that we can no longer be on the defense.
+We have become saddened, shocked, and even enraged because the false promises and bright lights of deception have snatched away those near and dear to us.
+We must realize that we can no longer be on the defense.
 To win this battle, we must be on the offense.

 As children of God and as His ambassadors, we have been called, anointed, and appointed to be world changers for Christ.
-The clarion call is one that requires a moral and public stance upon the eternal principles of Scripture.
-The need is for innovative servant leaders to develop new strategies of attack against the destructive forces that are stripping away the very essence of our morality and character as a people and as a nation.
+The clarion call requires a moral and public stance upon the eternal principles of Scripture.
+Innovative servant leaders need to develop new strategies of attack against the destructive forces stripping away the essence of our morality and character as a people and as a nation.

 Such an effort can only be accomplished through moral and innovative servant leadership.
-This begins with self-reflection and self-assessment – a need to measure one’s leadership abilities, evangelistic efforts and personal lifestyles in Christ against the impact it has had in our circles of influence.
-The truth is…. the impact has been minimal at best.
+This begins with self-reflection and self-assessment – a need to measure one’s leadership abilities, evangelistic efforts, and personal lifestyles in Christ against its impact on our circles of influence.
+The truth is that the effect has been minimal at best.
 We are being challenged to be greater than the former.
-Consider these facts: Every day in America 4,370 children are born out of wedlock – that represents 40.6% of all births; 2,300 couples file for divorce; 2,054 teens become pregnant, overall 46% of all teens are sexually active on a daily basis; and more then 7,000,000 men and women are in the penal system.
+Consider these facts: Every day in America, 4,370 children are born out of wedlock – that represents 40.6% of all births; 2,300 couples file for divorce; 2,054 teens become pregnant; 46% of all teens are sexually active daily, and more than 7,000,000 men and women are in the penal system.

 Our communities are crippled.
 The continuous erosion of the family, the redefining of family and the institution of marriage, immoral lifestyles, and the waning of moral influence are numbing the masses.
 The prophetic voice must move from the pulpit and into the public square.
 This calls for leaders to stand on the front lines.
 To shake, stir up, and re-awaken the masses through the Spirit of Christ.
-We as an elected and chosen people have the ability to build upon the Godly principles represented in The Word.
-It is Jesus who laid the foundation for moral and innovative servant leadership.
+As elected and chosen people, we can build upon the Godly principles represented in The Word.
+Jesus laid the foundation for moral and innovative servant leadership.
 He went against the traditions of His day and compassionately railed against immorality and hypocrisy.
-Jesus strategically developed a leadership team – disciples, who brought forth the message of hope, the need for integrity, and as a result of such obedience to Godly principles the reaping of tremendous blessings and power.
+Jesus strategically developed a leadership team – disciples- who brought forth the message of hope and the need for integrity.
+As a result of such obedience to Godly principles, they reaped tremendous blessings and power.

 Today, we are in dire need of this same type of social missionary.
-We cannot continue business as usual, because history and scripture tells us it will be to our own undoing.
+We cannot continue business as usual because history and scripture tell us it will be to our undoing.
 Even public opinion is in agreement that morality has drifted off course.
-A Gallup poll from a couple years ago found that three-quarters of Americans said our country’s moral values are worsening.
-They blamed this on a decline in ethical standards, poor parenting and dishonesty by government and business leaders.
-In addition, they pointed to the rise in crime, a breakdown of the two-parent family and a moving away from God as contributing factors.
+A Gallup poll from a couple of years ago found that three-quarters of Americans said our country’s moral values are worsening.
+They blamed this on a decline in ethical standards, poor parenting, and dishonesty by government and business leaders.
+In addition, they pointed to the rise in crime, a breakdown of the two-parent family, and a moving away from God as contributing factors.

 America, founded on Godly principles, is looking for moral and innovative leaders who can bring our communities back onto the pathway that leads to righteousness.
-The un-churched hunger for men and women who can lead lost humanity from the immoral form of communion and commerce to something far greater, a connection to God-infused principles and values.
-It is the New Testament church that can accomplish such a herculean task – it is the 21st century Christian that should be the light on the hill.
+The un-churched hunger for men and women who can lead lost humanity from the immoral form of communion and commerce to something far more significant, a connection to God-infused principles and values.
+The New Testament church can accomplish such an arduous task – it is the 21st-century Christian that should be the light on the hill.
 We must be the moral agents that bring forth a revival and a transformation in these latter days.

-To be a moral leader means that we must be disciplined in the Word.
+Being a moral leader means being disciplined in the Word.
 It means to walk the talk in public as well as in private.
-To be compassionate and non-judgmental, exemplifying the mercy Christ showed toward us.
-To be an innovative servant leader means we must be out-of-the-box in our thinking, efforts and strategies.
-It means letting go of the successes of the past in an effort to grab hold of new successes today and tomorrow, all the while holding steadfastly onto the mantle of God’s holy writ and standing uncompromisingly on His doctrine.
+We should be compassionate and non-judgmental, exemplifying the mercy Christ showed toward us.
+To be an innovative servant leader means we must be out of the box in our thinking, efforts, and strategies.
+It means letting go of the successes of the past to grab hold of new successes today and tomorrow, all the while holding steadfastly onto the mantle of God’s holy writ and standing uncompromisingly on His doctrine.
 We are being called into the public square to serve as social missionaries.
-As spirit-filled and spirit-led servant leaders we have the task to reweave the fragile moral fabric of society through service, sacrifice, and a commitment to lead outside the four walls of the church building.
+As spirit-filled and spirit-led servant leaders, we have the task of reweaving the fragile moral fabric of society through service, sacrifice, and a commitment to lead outside the four walls of the church building.

 The only detrimental obstacle facing the church today is the church.
-There was a time when society looked to the church to be the moral agent.
+There was a time when society considered the church the moral agent.
 Sadly, there is a rising perception that the church is inept, benign, and irrelevant.
-When people need help today with personal issues, family problems, and moral guidance, they turn to self-help groups, support groups, and to the government.
-Yet, with 86% of Americans claiming to be Christian and profess believing in God, we have so little affect on culture, politics, crime, and immorality.
+When people need help today with personal issues, family problems, and moral guidance, they turn to self-help groups, support groups, and the government.
+Yet, with 86% of Americans claiming to be Christian and profess believing in God, we have little effect on culture, politics, crime, and immorality.

 This is the challenge that is facing the church today.
 The hope we have resides in the Truth of God’s Word.
 We have been called for such a time as this.
 Called to go out into the highways and byways – ‘the public square’ and be the genuine article.
-We can be a role model in service to others, be the salt of the earth in the local Rotary and Kiwanis clubs, be that light in darkness while connecting, volunteering and serving in local government.
-We can only transform our communities by stepping into the community, rolling up our sleeves and demonstrating moral fortitude and the grace of Christ through our actions and attitudes.
+We can be role models in service to others, be the salt of the earth in the local Rotary and Kiwanis clubs, and be that light in darkness while connecting, volunteering, and serving in local government.
+We can only transform our communities by stepping into the community, rolling up our sleeves, and demonstrating moral grit and the grace of Christ through our actions and attitudes.

-The social mission of the church will never be accomplished by a program or project.
-It will never be successful behind the walls of our sanctuaries.
+A program or project will never accomplish the social mission of the church.
+It will always fail to be successful behind the walls of our sanctuaries.
 It will only happen when we step up and step forward with the fire and passion of the Holy Spirit that resides within.
 There are two great hungers in our world today.
-There is a hunger for spirituality and a hunger for social justice.
-The ‘biblical mission’ of teaching the Word to our flocks and instilling Godly principles and mandates, many of us have down pat.
+There is a hunger for spirituality and a desire for social justice.
+Many of us have downpat the ‘biblical mission’ of teaching the Word to our flocks and instilling Godly principles and mandates.
 However, there is this ‘social mission’ that we are also called to operate within.
-Incredibly, there are the un-churched and the lukewarm who have been waiting for such a connection – a spiritual foundation and a social mission.
+Incredibly, there are the unchurched and the lukewarm who have been waiting for such a connection – a spiritual foundation and a social mission.
 And the key is that the spiritual foundation will empower the social mission.

-The church has been positioned for this most important moment in history.
-The torch that was ignited on the Day of Pentecost has been passed down through the ages and fueled by spirit-filled passion, sacrifice and moral and innovative leadership.
-The flames that burned brightly during the Azusa Street revivals and brought forth the truth of His Word into the 20th century has dimmed to just a flicker in these recent times.
-However, we as the torchbearers of this present day have the responsibility and the anointing to light up this dark world with the Spirit of God as evidenced in our lives.
+The church has been positioned for this most crucial moment in history.
+The torch ignited on the Day of Pentecost has been passed down through the ages and fueled by spirit-filled passion, sacrifice, and moral and innovative leadership.
+The flames that burned brightly during the Azusa Street revivals and brought forth the truth of His Word into the 20th century have recently dimmed to just a flicker.
+However, as the torchbearers of this present day, we have the responsibility and the anointing to light up this dark world with the Spirit of God, as evidenced in our lives.

 You are being called for such a time as this!